-James’ story is from the perspective of a child – he was only seven when his family was sent to Minidoka.
+James’ story is from the perspective of a child – he was only eight when his family was sent to Minidoka.
 But his depth of familiarity now with the larger history is driven by a mix of pure curiosity and perhaps a need to know why – and how – the U.S. government pulled this off.
 “I’m not a historian.
 I’m not a professional digger, I’m an amateur digger, and these government documents are there.”

 His tenacity is proof that passion and persistence will take you far in what you want to find.